Relatives you have not met

 OpenA recurring rhythm for family wins, record lessons, reunion photos, community service, and calls for help.

-OpenApproved businesses and heritage products can fund the project without mixing commerce into private genealogy review.
+OpenApproved businesses and heritage heirlooms can fund the project without mixing commerce into private genealogy review.

 OpenAnyone can submit a clue, public article, reunion note, source lesson, tradition, or community win for review.